 Amy E. Mayfield lives and works in San Diego.
 She received her MFA from the Art Institute of Chicago in 2006 and has had solo shows at the Museum of Contemporary Art and Threewalls Gallery in Chicago.
 Her work has been shown in group shows in Chicago, San Francisco, New York and Berlin.
 Currently she owns and operates Clay Munchkins, a small business providing clay classes to a number of public and private schools throughout San Diego County.

-Jaimie is an artist, maker, and tinkerer from San Diego, California who loves sharing her enthusiasm for art with young people.
+Jaimie McKay is an artist, maker, and tinkerer from San Diego, CA who is enthusiastic about sharing art with young people.
 As a kid, Jaimie enjoyed collecting and cataloging plants and insects through drawing.
-Jaimie studied Sculpture and Extended Media at Virginia Commonwealth University where she learned techniques in a wide range of materials including wood, clay, metal, paint, video, 3D printing, and more.
-She has been leading arts programming in various summer camps since 2012.
-Jaimie is a multidisciplinary artist whose work is inspired by science fiction, the natural world, and bad jokes.
-Jaimie joined the Museum in June 2017 as a camp counselor and then joined the Teaching Artist team of the Museum in the fall of the same year.
-She has assisted with and led many camps since that time.
+Jaimie studied Sculpture & Extended Media at Virginia Commonwealth University where they learned techniques in a wide range of materials including wood, clay, metal, video, 3D printing, and more.
+Jaimie has been leading arts programming in various summer camps since 2012.
+Jaimie is a multidisciplinary artist whose work is inspired by science fiction, the natural world, and everyday objects.
+Jaimie has been involved in camps at the museum since June 2017.

 Jeszi is a Southern California native living and working in San Diego.
 She is an artist who focuses on interactive art experiences which facilitate the production of new knowledge for people of every stage and age.
 She received her Bachelors of Studio Visual Art from the University of California San Diego.
 As the eldest of four children, she grew up learning how to take care of others and since then has not stopped care-taking.
 Outside of the Museum, Jeszi is a caregiver for several local families, as well as an educator and life-long learner who values curiosity above all else.
 Jeszi considers herself a mixed media artist with varied interests in toy making, textiles and investigating relationships through collage.
 She was thrilled to be able to bring her skills to the Museum when she joined the Teaching Artist team in the fall of 2017.
 She has since assisted in several camp programs and looks forward to leading camps this spring and summer.